Recipe courtesy of Gustare Olive Oils & Vinegars

 Citrusy Spring Greens Salad

 PREP TIME: 25 minutes

 Or, as I like to call it, the Sunshine Salad.
 This is a fantastic year-round salad.
 Sweet, refreshing, colorful, and fruity, it is a welcome addition to a warm weather gathering.
 I can already see it in a big bamboo bowl in the center of a checkered tablecloth-covered picnic table.
 Or let it shine in the winter, when citrus is at its peak, and squash those gloomy, cold weather blues.
-A medley of olives are the perfect savory, slightly salty counterpoint to the golden, juicy sweetness of the oranges, offering a gentle contrast to intrigue and surprise the palate.
+Lemon stuffed olives are the perfect savory, slightly salty counterpoint to the golden, juicy sweetness of the oranges, offering a gentle contrast to intrigue and surprise the palate.
 This salad is easily halved for a more intimate dinner setting.

 Dressing Yield: 2/3 cup